symfony/symfony-docs/workflow.rst

 A **definition** of a workflow consist of places and actions to get from one place to another.
 The actions are called **transitions**.
-A workflow does also need to know each object's position in the workflow.
-That **marking store** writes to a property of the object to remember the current place.
+A workflow does also need to know each position an object can be in the workflow.
+This is the goal of the **marking store** that reads from and writes to a property of the object, or somewhere else, the current **place(s)** to remember.

 .. note::